Pabna: Railway

 Pabna city has connected with a new railway network.
 Pabna Railway Station is in Shalgaria near Pabna Central Bus Terminal, opened on 14 July 2018.
 A nearby railway station was in Tebunia, 10 km from the city center.

 Airway

 Ishwardi Airport serves Pabna City.
 But the airport is non-operational due to lack of passenger demand.
 Biman Bangladesh Airlines used to operate twice-weekly services to Ishwardi from Hazrat Shahjalal International Airport, Dhaka.
 However, no airlines are operating to and from Ishwardi at the moment.
 The nearest operation airport is Shah Makhdum Airport in Rajshahi which is more than 90 km away from city centre.

 Others

 Several Dhaka-bound private bus services are available such as Pabna Express, Shyamoli, Sarkar Travels, Raja Badsha, Badol, Mohanagar, C-line, Arif, Ishurdi Express, Night Star, Kings, Esha, Capital Service, Al-Hamra, Silver Line, etc. Government-owned Bangladesh Road Transport Corporation (BRTC) provides bus services to Rajshahi and Bogra city.

-In Pabna district, rides by Nosimon, rickshaw-van, and Korimon are pleasure worthy.
+In Pabna district, rides by Nosimon, rickshaw-van, and Korimon are also available.